 Investing in real estate is one of the oldest forms of investments.
-People would buy, sell, lease land or properties much before stock markets were conceptualized.
+People were buying, selling, leasing land or properties much before stock markets were conceptualized.
 There were many reasons behind investing in real estate – regular income from rent, asset appreciation since the value of a property tends to increase with time and security for the family of the owner.
 Further, there were no complicated formulas or calculations involved with these investments.
 However, in recent times, investors get overwhelmed by the sheer number of investment options available to them like stocks, bonds, mutual funds, gold, etc. In this article, we will compare two investment options – Real Estate vs Mutual Funds.

 |Features||Real Estate||Mutual Funds|